pinpoint-global/ajagunla/roadmap.md

 - The project has a solid foundation with most core features implemented
 - Static content management is currently used; dynamic CMS can be added later
 - Authentication infrastructure is in place but needs frontend implementation
-- Detail pages are the next critical feature to implement
+- **Detail pages are now fully implemented** with all section components, dynamic routing, SEO metadata, and proper 404 handling
+- Shared utilities and reusable components have been created for consistency across the project
+- All legislative work and community initiative data has been centralized in `lib/constants/texts.ts` with keyword support
+- Type system uses `LucideIconName` (string) instead of component types to avoid server/client boundary issues
+- **All image URLs have been standardized** to use `https://static.ajagunla1.com/images/` for CDN hosting
+- **Email templates have been branded** with project logos (light/dark variants) and primary color scheme
 - Admin panel is marked as future work but infrastructure exists

 ---

-*Last Updated: October 31, 2025 at 5:30 AM - Based on current codebase analysis*
+*Last Updated: October 31, 2025 at 03:00 PM - Based on current codebase analysis*